What are the Australia visa requirements?

-- Regional Sponsor Migration Scheme (subclass 187): Skilled workers who are nominated by their employer in regional Australia can apply for this visa to live and work the country permanently.
+- Regional Sponsor Migration Scheme (subclass 187): Skilled workers who are nominated by their employer in regional Australia can apply for this visa to live and work in the country permanently.

-- Permanent Residence Visa (subclass 191): The holder of this visa is allowed to live, work, and study in the designated regional area Australia on a previous eligible visa.
+- Permanent Residence Visa (subclass 191): The holder of this visa is allowed to live, work, and study in the designated regional area of Australia on a previous eligible visa.

 - Skilled migration visas: Australia’s permanent work visa in this category is defined for proficient immigrants to live and work anywhere in Australia.

 - Employer Nomination Scheme visa (subclass 186): Experienced workers who have a nominating employer are permitted to apply for this immigrant visa.

 - Skilled Independent visa (subclass 189): Invited workers and New Zealand nationals with skills required in Australia can apply for this visa.